-The Department of Foreign Affairs and Trade (DFAT) - official coordinator for the implementation of the KPCS - the Australian Customs and Border Protection Service (Customs and Border Protection) - the Import Authority - and the Department of Resources, Energy and Tourism (RET) - the Export Authority - work collaboratively to ensure the Kimberley Process Certification Scheme (KPCS) is implemented efficiently and correctly.
+The Department of Foreign Affairs and Trade (DFAT) - official coordinator for the implementation of the KPCS - the Australian Customs and Border Protection Service (Customs and Border Protection) - the Import Authority - and the Department of Industry - the Export Authority - work collaboratively to ensure the Kimberley Process Certification Scheme (KPCS) is implemented efficiently and correctly.
 Contact details for each agency are below.
+During 2013, the former Department of Resources, Energy and Tourism merged with the Department of Industry.

-Lead agency: Department of Foreign Affairs and Trade
+Lead agency and KP Focal Point: Department of Foreign Affairs and Trade